leonardosignori/packed-bed-void-fraction-evaluation/README.md

 # packed-bed-void-fraction-
 ## Description

-The method employed in this project is Monte Carlo-like, where n axial (or radial) planes are generated, each with x randomly generated points.
+The method employed in this simple script is Monte Carlo-like, where n axial (or radial) planes are generated, each with x randomly generated points.
 The algorithm checks whether each point falls inside or outside the pallets.

 ### Usage

-1. Use the OpenFOAM 'surfaceCheck' command on the stl file to obtain bed height and diameter.
+1. Use the OpenFOAM 'surfaceCheck' command on the stl file to obtain bed height and diameter to put in the script.
 2. Place the generated .obj files in the 'sandbox' folder.

 ### Output